GoogleCloudPlatform/python-compat-runtime/README.md

-Google App Engine Flexible Environment Python Compat Runtime
+DEPRECATED: Google App Engine Flexible Environment Python Compat Runtime
 ===================================================

-This repository contains the source code used for the [App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/) Python Compat runtime.
+This repository contains the source code used for the [App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/) Python Compat (multicore) runtime, corresponding to `env:flex` + `runtime: python-compat` in your `app.yaml`.
 This runtime provides best effort compatibility with applications written to target the App Engine Standard Environment with Python 2.7.
-This runtime is currently [*deprecated*](https://cloud.google.com/appengine/docs/flexible/python/upgrading#runtime_deprecations).
+This runtime is [**deprecated**](https://cloud.google.com/appengine/docs/flexible/python/upgrading#runtime_deprecations) and incomplete.

-This runtime is intended for users migrating applications from App Engine Standard to App Engine Flex.
-For users building new applications on App Engine with Python, we recommend following the [getting started guide](https://cloud.google.com/python).

 Using this runtime
 ------------------
-Please refer to [the docs](https://cloud.google.com/appengine/docs/flexible/python/migrating-an-existing-app) on how to use and customize this runtime.
+**Do not use this runtime for new development**.
+If you are using this runtime, you should expediently migrate to the [vanilla Python runtime](https://cloud.google.com/appengine/docs/flexible/python/migrating) before **November 2017**.

 Gunicorn configuration
 ----------------------